The Best Chinese Social Media Platforms for B2B and Tech Brands

 A common challenge we see companies face is that they launch a channel before they have a well though-out plan for each platform.
 This could be due to the lack of a dedicated content team or simply underestimating the resources needed to support the growth of each social media platform.

-Whatever the case might be, you will need to think about the resources you need to support the social media activities for each platform to fully capitalize on its power, whether it's setting up a dedicated team to create content tailor-made for your Chinese audience, or hiring a social media agency to manage these channels.
+Whatever the case might be, you will need to think about the resources you need to support the social media activities for each platform to fully capitalize on its power, whether it's setting up a dedicated team to create content tailor-made for your Chinese audience, or hiring a Chinese social media agency to manage these channels.

 In addition, video channels like Bilibili and WeChat videos (or Douyin for some B2B companies) typically require more resources as the process involves video editing, story scriptwriting, and video production.
 So make sure you have planned for these resources before opening an account.